 Even though the experts see Istrian cuisine as a particular fragment of the Mediterranean diet, they typically do not link it to its healthiness, but rather to tradition.
 Since retirement, one of the cooks I interviewed has begun to promote Istrian food as healthy, lecturing on the subject.
 She told how once, when readying a lecture for schoolchildren, she woke up very early to fry fritters (known in Istria as fritule18) because she wanted the children to have a good snack and not “industrially” prepared waffles.
 One does not need great insight to see that the difference in health benefits between the two is not tremendous.
 But according to her, whether or not a dish was “homemade” (traditional) made a substantial difference and could replace the role of a doctor.
 Another research partner confirmed this idea in a story about crostata he recently ate:

 Deep frozen, thawed, an Italian trick, there are only poisons inside, especially for us who are a bit older, it is cholesterol, isn’t it?
 When you make a crostata at home it is completely different.
 Okay, it has sugar and is a little bit fattening, but besides that, in my opinion it is not so harmful. . . .
 Then I found out it was microwaved, some Italian Tre Marie, mamma mia, I saw a truck delivering them, blah, get this away from me.

 So Istrian cuisine is claimed to be healthy not only because of its Mediterranean basis but also because of its home, local and ecological production, which is traditional, and, last but not least, authentic.
-One again sees that each of the adjectives describing Istrian food can immediately be linked to all the others, but let me proceed with a more theoretical view on how such strict health trends came about.
+One again sees that each of the adjectives describing Istrian food can immediately be linked to all the others.

 Ecological and Organic